 You can fill out our online registration request.
 Our schedule is usually full, so we will probably need to put you on our wait-list at first.
 We have continuous enrollment, not sessions, so once you are in a regular lesson it is yours until you decide to withdraw.

-Anyone 3 years and older (including adults) can take our private/semi-private lessons.
-Children of 30 months can take private lessons, but only with select instructors.
-All children 4 months–35 months can join Baby & Me classes.
+All ages!
+Anyone 3 years and older (including adults) can take our private and semi-private lessons.
+At 30 months (2½ yrs) children can take private lessons, but only with select instructors.
+Children aged 4 months–35 months can join Baby & Me classes.

 How many lessons does it take to learn to swim?

 Swimmers can attend lessons for as long as they like, and every student is different.
 You should have a goal in mind when the lessons begin.
 Are you working to overcome a fear?
 To build confidence and safety skills?
 To improve technique, or maybe even work toward joining a swim team?
 Each participant’s lesson is catered to fit their needs and goals.